dmkraych/Quickterm.nvim/README.md

 Please keep in mind this plugin is in its very earliest stages; I anticipate several breaking changes.
 That being said, my current priorities are:

 1. Ensure support for other major plugin managers
-2. Manage overloading of keymaps
-3. Better dynamic resizing
+2. Better dynamic resizing
-4. Add mouse support for resizing and moving floating windows.
+3. Add mouse support for resizing and moving floating windows.

 Beyond that, if I get any requests that are within my capacity, I'll endeavor to add them!